 Microsoft Power BI

 Power BI (Business Intelligence) is a suite of business analytics tools to analyze data and share insights.
 It is a cloud based data analysis which can be used for reporting and data analysis from wide range of data source.
-Power BI dashboards provide a 360-degree view for business users providing them the ability to see all the most important metrics in one place, updated in real time, and available on all of their devices.
-With one click, users can explore the data behind their dashboard using intuitive tools to make finding answers easier.
-With hundreds of connections to popular business applications, and with prebuilt dashboards, doing analysis is simple and quick.
+Power BI dashboards provide a 360-degree view for business users providing them the ability to see all the most important metrics in real time, and usually in different kinds of devices.
+Users can examine the data behind the dashboards with just one click.
+The intuitive tools help make finding answers easier.
+The pre-built dashboards and hundreds of connections to the known business applications makes doing analysis simple and quick.